 Who Can Cure It?

-Brainstorm situations with your kids about needs and cures.
+Brainstorm situations with your children about needs and cures.
 Some scenarios are listed below to get you thinking:

-- You are ready to go to school but the car is not running.
+You are ready to go to school, but the car will not start.
 Who do you need…a mechanic or an airplane pilot?

 Who do you need when you sin?
 Jesus!
 Only Jesus can fix our sin problem.

-What did you have to do to get the gift?
-(I had to accept/receive it)
+What did you have to do to get your gift?
+(I had to take/receive it.)

-What would have happened if you said, “No, I don’t want it”?
-(The gift would NOT be yours.)
+What would have happened if you didn’t take the gift?
+(The gift would NOT be mine.)

 God has a wonderful gift for you.
 Romans 6:23 says that the “gift of God is eternal life through Jesus.”
-God made a wonderful place called Heaven and He wants you to live forever with Him.
+God made a wonderful place called Heaven and He wants you to live with Him forever.
+But there is one problem—sin.

-God made a way for you to have your sin taken away—He sent Jesus to take the punishment for your sin and mine.
-You have a choice: do you want to accept Jesus and the forgiveness for your sin?
+God made a way for you to have your sin taken away.
+He sent Jesus to take the punishment for our sin.
+We must make the choice to accept Jesus and His forgiveness.
+God is the only one who can change your heart.
+He is the cure for sin.

-Review the Bible verse students are learning, Romans 6:23.
-Pair up family members and give each pair a balloon to blow up and tie the opening.
-Bat the balloon back and forth with each person saying the next word of the verse as he/she touches it.
+Review John 14:6 with your children.
+Pair up family members and give each pair a balloon to blow up and tie.
+Bat the balloon back and forth with each person saying the next word of the verse as he or she touches it.
 (Optional: Toss a small ball or stuffed animal back and forth if you don’t have any balloons.)